12 Helpful Tips For Driving in Death Valley National Park

 It’s important to pay attention, drive defensively and be aware of your surroundings at all times.
 The park is home to a variety of wildlife, including coyotes, desert bighorn sheep and snakes.
 Watch for wildlife on the roads and drive cautiously, particularly at dawn and dusk.

-The availability of gas stations in the west might be a little different than what you are used to where you live.
-Since they are few and far between, it’s a good idea to fuel up your vehicle frequently.
-To be extra safe, you may want to top off your tank when you see a station.
+The availability of gas stations in the remote areas of the western United States might be a little different than what you are used to where you live.
+Since they’re fewer and far between, it’s always a good idea to top off your tank frequently.
+Running out of gas is one of the mistakes you definitely want to avoid on a road trip.

 7. Let Someone Know Your Plans